AODocs-Dev/api-documentation/aodocs-staging.altirnao.com/Guides/30-Manage AODocs documents/20-Create, modify, delete documents/10-Create new documents with attachments/00-Overview.md

-# Introduction: Creating new AODocs documents
+# Creating new AODocs documents

 In AODocs, you can create new documents with either just a single attachment (TF/SF/DMS), or any number of attachments including zero (DMS-only).